 Chores for High Schoolers

 When your child is high school-aged, they are genuinely on the brink of adulthood.
-However, they need to take everything they have learned and apply it in their daily lives.
+However, they need to apply everything they have learned in their daily lives.
 For them, it should be easy to remember to make their bed and take out the trash.
 It may not always happen, but hopefully, as they reach their teenage years, they will have had plenty of experience helping around the house, and nothing should be a big deal at this point.

 - Wash the car